Skip to content

 Are scrotal lumps always a sign of cancer?

-No. Most scrotal lumps are benign (cysts, varicoceles).
-However, all new lumps should be checked by a healthcare professional because early cancer detection is crucial [PMID: 31565062].
+No. Most lumps in the scrotum are benign (cysts, varicocele, hydrocele), but all new or changing lumps should be checked because early detection of testicular cancer is vital for successful treatment PubMed.

 Is it safe to shave or wax the scrotum?